spookyfirehorse/ffmpeg-and-cuda-debian-/README.md

 nvenc + fdkaac +x11grab

-you need the sound card alsa output
+you need the sound card alsa output monitor

 you getting by